2010–11 Los Angeles Lakers season: First Round vs New Orleans Hornets

-Dallas Mavericks
+Conference Semifinals vs Dallas Mavericks

 In the second round, the Lakers faced the Dallas Mavericks, who advanced past the Portland Trail Blazers, 4–2.
 In Game 1 of the series, the Lakers lost a close match to the Mavericks 96–94 after blowing a 16-point lead early in the 3rd quarter.
 Then in Game 2, the Lakers lost another game by a wider margin, 81–93.
 The Lakers also lost Ron Artest for the end of Game 2 and for Game 3 after he hit Dallas player J. J. Barea in the face in the closing moments of the game.
 Following Game 2, Andrew Bynum told the press that the team was having "trust issues", a comment that sparked doubt of the Lakers' ability to win the series and the playoffs.
 After losing both home games, the Lakers headed to Dallas hoping to patch up the 0–2 hole by snatching up a win or two and taking the series back home.
 But, things looked bleak as they entered the highly partisan atmosphere of the American Airlines Center at Dallas.
 The Lakers ended the first quarter of Game 3 down 2 points, but made a surge during the next two-quarters to take a 6-point lead.
 However, the Mavericks dominated the fourth quarter and took 32 points in that quarter to seal the game in their favor, 98–92, leaving the Lakers in an 0–3 hole.
 This intensified the doubts of the Lakers' attempt to make a three-peat, since no team in NBA history had ever climbed out of a 0–3 hole in the playoffs to win a series.
 The Lakers tried to make a last-ditch effort to win their final game in Dallas in Game 4, but were overwhelmed by Dallas in a 122–86 victory marked by a playoff record-tying 20 3-point field goals, many by Jason Terry, the star of the game.
 The Mavericks' bench scored the same as the whole Lakers roster.
 Lamar Odom and Andrew Bynum were also ejected from the game after flagrant fouls on Dirk Nowitzki and J. J. Barea, respectively.
 What became the Lakers' last stand in the 2010–11 postseason was also marked by coach Phil Jackson's retirement.
 The Dallas Mavericks swept the Lakers with ease and moved on to the conference finals for the first time since 2006.
 The Lakers missed a chance for a record third three-peat and were swept for the seventh time in franchise history.